-The State House was rockin’ on Saturday, May 19th with the kick-off celebration of the 9th annual Kids Reading Across Rhode Island (KRARI) program.
-Celia C. Pérez, author of the 2018 KRARI selection The First Rule of Punk, signed books, fielded questions from the KRARI Jr. Press Corps, and addressed children and adults in the Governor’s State Room.
-The kick-off also marked the beginning of the 2018 statewide Summer Reading Program, “Libraries Rock!”
-Music, zine making, and a dynamic story about finding your place make The First Rule of Punk the perfect complement to the programming and events happening in Rhode Island public libraries throughout the summer.
+The 10th annual Kids Reading Across Rhode Island program kicked off at the State House on Saturday, May 4, 2019 where Molly Brooks, author of the graphic novel Sanity & Tallulah signed books, fielded questions from the KRARI Jr. Press Corps, and addressed children and adults in the Governor’s State Room.
+The kick-off also marked the beginning of the 2019 statewide Summer Reading Program, “A Universe of Stories.”
+A gifted young scientist, a three-headed kitten, and a space station gone haywire make Sanity & Tallulah an out of this world complement to the programming and events happening in public libraries throughout the summer.

 Kids Reading Across Rhode Island is a project of the RI Office of Library and Information Services in partnership with the Rhode Island Center for the Book.
-Kids Reading Across RI 2018 is supported with major funding from Institute for Museum and Library Services, Ocean State Charities Trust, Andrade-Faxon Charities for Children, TD Bank, TD Charitable Foundation, School Librarians of Rhode Island, and the Rhode Island Library Association
+Kids Reading Across RI 2019 is supported with major funding from Institute for Museum and Library Services, TD Bank, TD Charitable Foundation, the RI Council for the Humanities, the Rhode Island Foundation, School Librarians of Rhode Island, and the Rhode Island Library Association

 Doors open 2:00 - 4:00 PM

 Free parking in the State of RI lots